ryanwilsond/belte/docs/Buckle.md

 ### *--noout*

-Runs the compiler normally, but prevents any file IO to occur.
-This option does not stop the compiler from printing to the standard output however.
+Performs a dry run of the compiler.
+Prevents any file IO to occur.
+The compiler still displays normal information.

 If compiling in a mode where the program would immediately run, the program is not run.